A SCHOOL FOR LIBERATION PROGRAM

 Registration will open Sept 1.
 If you have questions in the meantime, don’t hesitate to email AnaYelsi Velasco-Sanchez at email@example.com.

-THREE WAYS TO GET INVOLVED
+TWO WAYS TO GET INVOLVED

 Each Collective, regardless of theme and topic, will equip students to address injustice in their own community and address the following: